rbgo404/stable-diffusion-2-1/README.md

     negative_prompt = inputs["negative_prompt"]
 ```

-**Finalize** - This function is used to perform any cleanup activity for example you can unload the model from the gpu by setting
+**Finalize** - This function is used to perform any cleanup activity for example you can unload the model from the gpu by setting to `None`.
 ```python
 def finalize(self):
     self.pipe = None